 Early Literacy at the Library

 The library offers resources to help our youngest patrons get ready to read.
-Because learning to read begins years before children start school, it’s never too early to bring children to the library to participate in engaging, simple activities that promote reading readiness skills.
+Since learning to read begins years before children start school, it’s never too early to bring children to the library to participate in engaging, simple activities that promote reading readiness skills.

 Early Literacy Center at Cook Park Library